Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Cavity control

-\paragraph{Pick-off port (POP).} The \emph{POP} port is a pick-off of the intracavity field in the PRC, designed to sense both the common and differential components of the optical field~\cite{Aston2012}.
-Two photodiodes are placed at positions with distinct Gouy phases to spatially separate optical modes: \begin{itemize} \item \textbf{POP-A (near field):} Located near the PRM, sensitive to the CSAG and the PRCL.
-This signal is mainly used as an auxiliary channel for common path-length and laser-frequency stabilization. \item \textbf{POP-B (far field):} Located downstream with a Gouy-phase shift of $45^\circ$-$90^\circ$ relative to POP-A, providing high sensitivity to the differential Sagnac mode (DSAG). \end{itemize} Both POP-A and POP-B are demodulated at $f_2 = 58.980~\mathrm{MHz}$.
-The Gouy-phase difference enables clear separation of the CSAG, PRCL and DSAG in detection.
+The $POP_j$ port is a pick-off of the intracavity field in the power-recycling cavity, designed to sense both the common and differential components of the optical field~\cite{Aston2012}, where $j = \{ X,Y \}$.
+Two photodiodes are placed at positions with distinct Gouy phases to spatially separate optical modes: \begin{itemize} \item \textbf{$POP_j-A$ (near field):} Located near the $PRM2_{j}$, sensitive to the CSAG and the PRCL.
+This signal is mainly used as an auxiliary channel for common path-length and laser-frequency stabilization. \item \textbf{$POP_j-B$ (far field):} Located downstream with a Gouy-phase shift of $45^{\circ}$--$90^{\circ}$ relative to $POP_j-A$, providing high sensitivity to the differential Sagnac mode (DSAG). \end{itemize} Both $POP_j-A$and $POP_j-B$ are demodulated at $f_2 = 59.0~\mathrm{MHz}$.
+The Gouy-phase difference enables clear separation of the CSAG, PRCL, and DSAG in detection.